zdid/arexx2hass/README.md

 ## USAGE
 ### WITH HOMEASSISTANT
-Validation is done through a specific object in ha.
+Validation is done through a specific object in home assistant.
 This object is accessible via the menu
  - settings->Devices and services->MQTT->devices->New Arexx